Elisabeth Haid, August 10th, 2019

 In the summer of 1923, Polish authorities in Kosów (ukr.
 Kosiv) district, a mountainous region at the Romanian border, received frequent complaints from the local population and other Polish officials about “robberies” by Romanian soldiers.
 Romanian border guards allegedly crossed into Polish territory and abducted cattle from Polish citizens at pastures near the border, often hassling and threatening the shepherds in the process.
 The district administrator of Kosów demanded strong measures against the Romanian perpetrators.
 He argued that these incidents gave rise to bitterness among the locals and that their anger would also be directed against the Polish authorities, who did not defend them.
 Moreover, border violations were a matter of the authority and sovereignty of the state.
 He considered border crossings by Romanian officials to be illegal, all the more as the Romanians did not allow Polish citizens who owned land on the other side of the border to cross this dividing line.
 Thus, he gave instructions to disarm and arrest Romanian soldiers that ventured into Polish territory.

 Polish-Romanian relations took a turn for the worse when a Polish customs official who attempted to arrest a Romanian official was murdered.
 After appeals to the responsible Romanian authorities to prosecute the Romanian perpetrators and prevent further delinquencies were in vain, the district administrator in Kosów asked for an immediate reinforcement of the Polish-Romanian border.
-Whereas the Romanian border guard surveilled the border very strictly, he identified deficiencies of the Polish survey of the border that he linked to to a serious lack of personnel: continuous surveillance by the state police had not yet been established and the customs guard had to fill the gaps in some places.
+While he pointed out that the Romanian border guard surveilled the border very strictly, he identified deficiencies of the Polish survey of the border that he linked to a serious lack of personnel: continuous surveillance by the state police had not yet been established and the customs guard had to fill the gaps in some places.
 However, besides resource constraints, a lack of cooperation between these two institutions—the state police and the customs guard—played an important role as well.

 Tensions between different Polish institutions